 Next year will be crucial in order to meet the expectation of stakeholders and of people living in the region.
-It is now time for them to start reaping the benefit of the work done so far by the EU Commission and participating Countries.
-Therefore it is key that the EUSAIR Governance actors work as hard as possible in order to get the machine running so that actions and projects contribute to the promotion of economic growth and prosperity in the region by improving its attractiveness, competitiveness and connectivity.
+It is now time for them to start reaping the benefit of the work done so far by the EUSAIR Governance actors.
+They have the responsibility to get the machine running so that actions and projects contribute to the promotion of economic growth and prosperity in the region by improving its attractiveness, competitiveness and connectivity.

-Dear Visitors, I can assure you that the Permanent Secretariat - from its seat in Ancona - will continue to be pivotal in its traditional connecting role between Governments, regional actors and civil society Fora and networks that have been, up to today, essential in the preparation and implementation phase of the macroregional mechanism and will continue to be the same all through the year of Montenegrin Chairmanship and beyond.
+I can assure you that the Permanent Secretariat - from its seat in Ancona - will continue to be pivotal in its traditional connecting role between Governments, regional actors and civil society Fora and networks that have been, up to today, essential in the preparation and implementation phase of the macroregional mechanism and will continue to be the same all through the year of Montenegrin Chairmanship and beyond.

-I wish all of you visitors, EUSAIR Stakeholders and people involved in cooperation activities in the Adriatic and Ionian area a very successful working year!
+I wish all of you visitors, EUSAIR Stakeholders and people involved in cooperation activities in the Adriatic and Ionian area a fruitful surfing on our website.